 Andrew Molera Trail Camp is a hike-in campground.
 Campers park in the day use parking lot and hike about 1/4 mile to the campground.
 Trail Camp contains 22 standard tent sites and two (2) hike-and-bike campsites.
 The campground is situated in a meadow near the Big Sur River.
 Each site has a fire pit, picnic table and food storage container.
 Trail Camp offers potable water and restrooms with flush toilets.
 There are no showers.

 Standard campsites are available for reservation.
-Reservations fill up six months in advance, even in the off-season.
-Andrew Molera Trail Camp is scheduled for seasonal closure on November 1, 2021.
+Reservations fill up six months in advance.
+Andrew Molera Trail Camp is scheduled for seasonal closure on November 1, 2022.
 Online reservations are available 24 hours a day, seven days a week at https://www.reservecalifornia.com/CaliforniaWebHome/.
 You may also call toll free 1-800-444-7275.
-Due to seasonal volume, access to the ReserveCalifornia website and telephone line may be limited at times.

 Standard campsite: $30/night